Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: Applying the Hasse--Weil sieve to count genus 4 curves on quadrics

 The formula for $S_2(\Cone_1)$ follows, since $s_2(X \smallsetminus x) = q^3-q^2-q+1$ and $s_2(L\smallsetminus x) = 1-q$.

 For $n = 2$, note that passing through two points imposes two linear conditions, so The remaining computations are again similar to those for $n = 1$, taking into account how many of the singularities coincide with marked points.
-For instance, where $2s_2(\G_m) = 2-2q$ is the Hasse-Weil count of configurations of two points collinear with, but distinct from, a marked point, and $2(q^2-1)$ is the Hasse-Weil count of non-collinear pairs including exactly one marked point.
+For instance, $S_2(\Cone_{2})$ is equal to coming from configurations where the marked points are not collinear, plus from configurations where the marked points are collinear.
+Here, $2s_2(\G_m) = 2-2q$ is the Hasse--Weil count of configurations of two points collinear with, but distinct from, a marked point, and $2(q^2-1)$ is the count of non-collinear pairs including exactly one marked point.

 To compute $S_3(\Cone_2)$, note that the three singularities lie on a unique smooth hyperplane section.
-For a fixed hyperplane that contains at most 1 of the marked points, one finds that the contribution is a sum of terms each divisible by $s_3(\P^1) = 0$ or $s_2(\P^1) = 0$.
+For a fixed hyperplane that contains at most 1 of the marked points, one finds that the contribution is a sum of terms each divisible by $s_3(\P^1) = 0$ or $s_2(\A^1) = 0$.
 It remains to consider the cases where the hyperplane section contains both marked points.
 In such cases, the marked points are necessarily not collinear.
 There are $(q^2+q)q^2$ choices for 2 non-collinear marked points, and $q$ smooth hyperplane sections through each such pair.
-When the hyperplane is fixed, the Hasse-Weil count is
+When the hyperplane is fixed, the Hasse--Weil count is

-where the term involving $s_k(\G_m)$ is the Hasse-Weil count of configurations of 3 singularities in which $k$ singularities are not at the marked points.
+where the term involving $s_k(\G_m)$ is the Hasse--Weil count of configurations of 3 singularities in which $k$ singularities are not at the marked points.
 Multiplying \eqref{eq:cone2} by $q^5+q^4$ gives the formula for $S_3(\Cone_2)$, using the fact that $s_d(\G_m) = 1-q$, for $d \geq 1$.

 The computations for $\Cone_3$ are again similar, only more bookkeeping is required to keep track of how many singularities coincide with marked points, how many marked points are coplanar with three singularities, and so on. \end{proof}